tonycava/matchmaking-front/README.md

 kubectl -f k8s/ingress.yml create
 ```

-## :pencil2: Step 5 : If you are on linux modify your `/etc/hosts` file and add the following line
+## :black_nib: Step 5 : If you are on linux modify your `/etc/hosts` file and add the following line

 ```bash
 $(minikube ip) matchmaking-front.info